Indie Film Success: A Weekend of Record-Breaking Box Office Performances

 Meanwhile, A24’s “We Live In Time” also made headlines by securing the title of the best platform expansion of the year.
 Starring Andrew Garfield and Florence Pugh, the film grossed a commendable $4.2 million across 956 screens in its second week, pushing its total to $4.5 million.
 The film masterfully captivates its target demographic—young women—boasting an impressive audience score of 90% and resonating particularly with viewers under the age of 35.

-The film’s appeal lies in its engaging narrative and relatable characters, enhancing the overall viewing experience.
+The film’s successful appeal lies in its engaging narrative and relatable characters, enhancing the overall viewing experience.
 Directed by John Crowley, “We Live In Time” is emerging as a potent contender in the box office race, with audience word-of-mouth creating a powerful buzz around the film.
 As it prepares for wider distribution, its ability to connect deeply with viewers positions it for continued success in the coming weeks.

 Goodrich: Michael Keaton’s Parental Journey